-- The role of the DDT in the Primary School and Nursery Unit is to work co-operatively with the DT in fulfilling his/her responsibilities. - It is important that the DDT works in partnership with the DT so that he/she develops sufficient knowledge and experience to undertake the duties of the DT when required.
+- The role of the DDT is to work co-operatively with the DT in fulfilling his/her responsibilities.
+In Cedar, the Principal takes on the role of Deputy Designated Teacher for the Primary School and the Nursery teacher takes on the role of Deputy Designated for the Nursery Unit. - It is important that the DDT works in partnership with the DT so that he/she develops sufficient knowledge and experience to undertake the duties of the DT when required.
 DDTs are also provided with the same specialist training by CPSS to help them in their role.